MEDICAL MALPRACTICE ATTORNEYS

 Facts to Consider

-The number of malpractice claims continues to decrease markedly.
+The number of medical malpractice claims continues to decrease markedly.
 However, lawsuits are sometimes filed frivolously, and because of this, states have restricted lawsuit claims with a number of stipulations, rendering some malpractice claims useless.
 Many of these restrictions reduce the monetary compensation that a patient can receive from such a claim, which can be taxing for a seriously injured person.
 Every patient deserves consummate care and justice.
-And many patients who are dismissed by courts defer to insurance settlements instead, which can also prove burdensome.
-But at Norman Yatooma & Associates, our qualified attorneys can see that you receive justice if your case has potential.
+Many patients who are dismissed by courts defer to insurance settlements instead, which can also prove burdensome.
+However, at Norman Yatooma & Associates, our qualified attorneys will make sure that you receive justice if your case has potential.

 Some Patients Avoid Malpractice Claims